 Any woman can get BV.
 However, some activities or behaviors can upset the normal balance of bacteria in the vagina and put women at increased risk including:

 - Having a new sex partner or multiple sex partners

 - Using antibiotics

 Covering up the problem with sprays, gels, washes, or perfumed soaps won’t help and may actually make things worse.
 The only real solution to vaginal odor is to restore and maintain your body’s delicate balance.
 Sometimes your body can do this on its own, but when it needs a little help:

 You are now empowered to Conquer Vaginal Odor on your Own and keep your body in balance.

 - BV is the most common cause of vaginitis and is twice as common as candidiasis (yeast infections).

 - BV is the most common vaginal complaint in women of child bearing age with approximately 29% of women affected.

 - BV is found in about 25% of pregnant women.

-- BV is found in 60% of women who have an STD (sexually transmitted disease).
+- BV is found in 60% of women who have an STI (sexually transmitted infection).